paulross/PythonExtensionPatterns/doc/sphinx/source/new_types.rst

 .. warning::

-    There is an undocumented feature when using `sq_ass_item`_ from `PyObject_SetItem()`_ and `PyObject_DelItem()`_ when using negative indexes when the negative index is *out of range*.
+    There is an undocumented feature when using `sq_ass_item`_ from `PyObject_SetItem()`_ and `PyObject_DelItem()`_ when using negative indexes and when the index is *out of range*.

     In that case, before the `sq_ass_item`_ function is called the index will have had the sequence length added to it.